Skip to main content

 4. Select Save.

 If you add a second feed, you are not exporting to the channel twice.
 You only split the export into two (2) feeds in equal parts.
-But if you set a limit per file, the platform splits the feeds according to the set limits.
+Or if you set a limit per file, the platform splits the feeds according to the set limits.

 Note